mattvenn/turtleprize/lesson-1.md

 # Introduction

-Students learn to program by creating graphics using python's turtle library.
+Students learn to program by creating graphics using Python's turtle library.
 After spending some time creating graphics, students can enter their results into the Turtle Prize to win a Raspberry Pi computer and an electronics experimenter's kit.

 Students are encouraged to work in pairs, and if a pair wins, then both members will win their own prize.

 # Learning objectives

 * Students will learn that programs are made up of a sequence of computer codes that have to be written exactly.
-* Students will learn to write a python program that draws a simple picture.
+* Students will learn to write a Python program that draws a simple picture.
 * Students will understand what a computer library is.

 # Resources